vmraid/erpadda/attributions.md

-## ERPNext includes these public works
+## ERPAdda includes these public works

-For Frappe Framework, please see attributions.md at https://github.com/frappe/frappe/
+For VMRaid Framework, please see attributions.md at https://github.com/vmraid/vmraid/

 #### Images